 What Is a Symptom Diary?

 A symptom diary is a journal, or other document, where you record your daily symptoms and how they affect your ability to function.
-A symptom diary doesn’t have to be complicated, it can be kept on a calendar, in a notebook, or even digitally.
+You don’t have to complicate the symptom diary; you can maintain it on a calendar, in a notebook, or digitally.
 The most important thing is that you are consistent.
-Free symptom diaries are available on the internet and are designed to help you keep track of your symptoms.
+You can find free symptom diaries on the internet designed to help you track your symptoms.
 There are also many apps you can download on your phone or tablet that will record your symptoms.

 What Should You Record?